|Dr Tom Fry|

 My wife and I decided to move our young family back to Norfolk in 2010 and are very happy we have.
 We spend our free time exploring the countryside and coastline with our two young children.

 |Dr Paul Roebuck|

-I am a graduate of the University of Glasgow Medical School and have worked as a partner in General Practice at Sheringham for some 19 years prior to moving to Attleborough Surgeries.
+I am a graduate of the University of Glasgow Medical School and have worked as a partner in General Practice at Sheringham for some 19 years prior to moving to Attleborough Surgeries in 2013.